rdk/p2rank/misc/tutorials/training-tutorial.md

     -extra_features '((protrusion.bfactor),(protrusion.bfactor.new_feature))'`
 ~~~

 (Then check `run.log` in n results directory for errors.
-Check if R plots are generated correectly.)
+Check if R plots are generated correctly.)

 Real comparison experiments:
 ~~~